How to use Pimsleur for Best Results [and what to avoid at all costs]

 1.)
 Do at least 1-2 audio lessons per day (more if you want to see faster progress and really attack the language).

 2.)
-Don’t repeat any lessons (unless you’re learning a language that’s more challenging that has fewer Pimsleur lessons).
+Don’t repeat any lessons (unless you’re learning a language that’s more challenging that also has fewer Pimsleur lessons).